 Determining the Value of Your Herniated Disc Case

 How much your herniated disc case is worth depends on several factors, including the severity of the injury, whether an underlying condition exacerbated it, and how clearly another party is to blame.
 At Joye Law Firm, our experienced legal team will thoroughly investigate your case and collect evidence that helps establish the full value of your claim.
-Our proven attorneys negotiate aggressively for maximum compensation for you.
+Our attorneys have a proven track record of success and will negotiate aggressively for maximum compensation for you.

 - Physical therapy and other rehabilitation